14Richa/Pragmatic-programmer/README.md

 #### CHAPTER-2
 ###### Approach to become a Pragmatic Programmer.
 In chapter two Andrew Hunt pens down few points for a pragmatic approach.
 He talks about duplication of a code and how it plays like an evil in software engineer life.
 He writes down few reasons by which duplication arises (imposed duplication, inadvertent duplication, impatient duplication and interdeveloper duplication).
 Further in the chapter Mr. Andrew tells us about the benefit of `orthogonality` (if changes in one do not affect any other thing)in the software world.He further adds about `reversibility`.
+He pens down some points regarding how to use prototypes: correctness, completeness, style and so on.
+He later adds about the `Domain Language` and how it influece the thinking and communication of humans. he also explaisn abot the difference between `data language` and `impretive language`.
+At last of chapter 2 he talks about the importance of `estimation` ion a software developer life.
+And ends the chapter with: "Estimate to Avoid Surprises."